maths/moodle-qtype_stack/doc/en/CAS/Systematic_deployment.md

     /* Distance from Sun (106 km) */
     dist:[57.9, 108.2, 149.6, 0.384, 228.0, 778.5, 1432.0, 2867.0, 4515.0, 5906.4];

 If you want to use this data in a question, you can use a variable to index elements in these lists.
 In particular, you can deploy seeds 1,2,3,4,5,6,7,8,9,10.
-Then in castext you can use the variable `stack_seed` as an index to the data, e.g.
+Then in the question variables or castext you can use the variable `stack_seed` as an index to the data, e.g.

     The planet {@planet[stack_seed]@} has mass \({@mass[stack_seed]*10^(24)@} \mathrm{kg}\).

+We recommend you add in a question variable, e.g. `n1:stack_seed;` and then use this variable (e.g. `n1`) as your index.

 If you want to exclude the moon, then you can omit seed 4, and deploy only seeds 1,2,3,5,6,7,8,9,10.
+(Of course, alternatively you could delete the entries for the moon from the list!)

+Note, in Maxima the list index starts at 1.
+I.e the first element of a list is `l[1]` (not zero).

 It is your responsibility to make sure the index remains within range!
 You can ensure this by creating an index variable such as `n1:mod(stack_seed-1,10)+1;` and then using this